top of page

 Rules

 Tactigonium is a 1 v 1 Strategy CCG based upon various themes found throughout history and fiction.
-The game consists of two players forming battlefields on a grid-like mat that allows each player to comfortably seat fifteen cards.
-These fifteen cards are your “Army”.
-The mat is divided up into a grid, with rows of five card slots.
-Each player will fill up the first three rows of five in front of them with their army.
+The game consists of two players forming battlefields on a grid-like mat that allows each player to comfortably seat 15 cards.
+These 15 cards are your “Army”.
+The mat is divided up into a grid, with rows of 5 card slots.
+Each player will fill up the first 3 rows of 5 in front of them with their Army.

-The middle three rows of five are left empty.
-As such, there will be nine rows of five in total on the mat.
-The player will have a pack of twenty cards in which to decide which fifteen cards he or she will be using in battle.
+The middle 3 rows of 5 are left empty.
+As such, there will be 9 rows of 5 in total on the mat.
+The player will have a pack of 22 cards in which to decide which 15 cards he or she will be using in battle (GENERAL must always be chosen).

-Along with the fifteen army cards on the battlefield, each player will have one additional card that exists outside of the battlefield.
+Along with the 15 army cards on the battlefield, each player will have 1 additional card that exists outside of the battlefield.
 This card is known as the Leader card.
 Leader cards are the only Unique cards in Tactigonium in the sense that they are the only cards whose effects are different.

-Of the twenty card pile that each player receives, all will be labeled with a number 1-10, with the exception of bomb cards.
+Of the 22 card pile that each player receives, all will be labeled with a number 1-10, with the exception of BOMB cards.
 The number at the top left corner of the card indicates the power of that specific card, with 1 being the lowest and 10 being the highest.

-The card with the number 10 in the top left corner is the player’s General.
+The card with the number 10 in the top left corner is the player’s GENERAL.
 This card is mandatory and must be played in the initial 15 card selection.
 The remainder of the cards 1-9 are selected with a max of two of the same numbered cards allowed.
-You can forgo choosing a numbered card and instead opt for a bomb card, but you may only have a maximum of three bomb cards selected for a game.
-The differences between Bomb Cards and Play Cards are described below in Card Types.
+You can forgo choosing a numbered card and instead opt for a BOMB card, but you may only have a maximum of three BOMB cards selected for a game.
+The differences between BOMB Cards and the 1-9 Numbered Cards are described below in Card Types.

-The goal of Tactigonium is to move your cards around the board in an attempt to defeat your opponent's General.
-Once a player's General is defeated, the game immediately ends.
+The goal of Tactigonium is to move your cards around the board in an attempt to defeat your opponent's GENERAL.
+Once a player's GENERAL is defeated, the game immediately ends.
 Each card can move one space at a time unless otherwise stated.
 Each card remains face down until it interacts with another of your opponent’s cards; this is called attacking.
-To attack your opponent, your card must be one space anywhere around the opponent's card except for diagonally on the board (unless otherwise stated) and you move your card towards said position.
+To attack your opponent, your card must be one space anywhere around the opponent's card except for diagonally on the board (unless otherwise stated by card effect) and you move your card towards said position.
 Once an attack is initiated, both players reveal their cards and the higher number claims victory unless otherwise stated by a card's ability (See Card Abilities explained in the Card Types Section).
 If the player attacking successfully defeats the opponent’s card, then their card takes the place of the defeated card on the board.
-If a player attacks a bomb card, the bomb card is removed and the attacking card is destroyed.
+If a player attacks a BOMB card, the BOMB card is removed and the attacking card is destroyed.
 (Note: If a General hits a bomb card, that’s game over!)
 If a card is revealed in any way, the card stays revealed for the duration of the game.
-Any card the player owns, except for bomb cards, can switch places with their own cards so long as they are next to them.
-Players may not swap card places with a bomb unless otherwise stated.
+Any card the player owns, except for BOMB cards, can switch places with their own cards so long as they are next to them.
+Players may not swap card places with a BOMB unless otherwise stated by card effect.

 • Choose which deck you want; Dark Fantasy or Steampunk (Leader abilities are different for each).

-• Place cards face down in your 3 rows of 5 in any order.
+• Place cards face down in your first 3 rows of 5 in any order.

 • You MUST fill all the space in your 3 rows of 5, so 15 cards total.